Frequently Asked Questions

 We plan on posting any Powerpoint slides here on the website as soon as we have them.
-Community Access Television Services) will also be at at least one meeting to record the proceedings.
+Community Access Television Services) has been invited to the meetings as well and we hope they can record at least one meeting.
 The link to that recording will also be posted.
 I had one question about Facebook Livestreaming – we will certainly give it a try!

 Does Benton Township have any debt that would be transferred to the District?

 No, we do not have, nor intend to have any debt between now and then.

 What is the Township’s responsibility to provide fire protection?

 Per Indiana Code 36-6-4-3(10), The township executive (Township Trustee) shall provide fire protection under 36-8.
 The Township Trustee, with the Township Board, may do so by IC 36-8-13-3.

 1. Purchase firefighting apparatus and equipment for the township and to hire staff.

 2. Contract with a municipality in the township or in a contiguous township who has firefighting apparatus, equipment, and staff.

 3. Cooperate with a municipality in the township or in a contiguous township in the purchase, maintenance, and upkeep of firefighting apparatus and equipment for use in the township.